Skip to main content

 Are you the parent of a high school student who hopes to attend college?
 This post is for you!
 We’ll go over various elements of the role you can expect to play in the college planning process, as well as advice for how to be a well-informed and well-prepared ally to your child as they plan for college.

 There’s no one right way to handle the college planning process as a parent.
-Your ideal level and type of involvement in preparing your child for college will depend on your child’s individual needs.
-However, students definitely benefit when their parents play an active role.
+Your ideal level and type of involvement in preparing your child for college will depend on your child’s individual needs, and much of the process must be owned by the student.

-Still, parents have many opportunities to help.
-Your practical and emotional support can be an essential element in allowing your high school student to successfully navigate the complicated and sometimes difficult process of planning for college.
+Still, parents have many opportunities to help, and students definitely benefit when their parents play an active role.
+Your practical and emotional support can be essential for helping your high school student successfully navigate the complicated and sometimes difficult process of planning for college.

-As a parent, you should encourage your student to get involved with extracurricular activities that match their interests, and also to seek out leadership roles in these activities.
-Assisting with issues like transportation and activity fees, as well as offering encouragement and prodding if necessary, can allow your child to build a better extracurricular profile for personal benefit as well as future college applications.
+You should also encourage your student to get involved with extracurricular activities that match their interests, and seek out leadership roles in these activities as they progress through high school.
+Assisting with issues like transportation and activity fees, as well as offering encouragement and maybe even some prodding if necessary, can allow your child to build a better extracurricular profile for personal benefit as well as future college applications.

-When it comes time for your student to actually apply to college, typically in the fall of senior year of high school, you’ll have many opportunities to help out with practical tasks and provide emotional support.
+When it comes time for your student to actually apply to college, typically in the fall of their senior year of high school, you’ll have many opportunities to help out with practical tasks and provide emotional support.
+Your student will need to do the majority of the application work themselves, but you can certainly help them manage the application workload successfully.

 Another area in which parental help can be useful is that of choosing a college that’s a good fit for your child.
 After all, you likely know your child better than almost anyone else.
 You’re uniquely situated to ask the right questions and encourage your child to consider all the important issues in choosing a college.

 It’s also a good idea to reach out to other parents in your community who have been through the college application process recently.
 These parents will often have helpful insight into the process and can speak from experience about challenges they encountered or resources they found helpful.
+Just keep in mind the process isn’t exactly the same for any two students, and some aspects can change even year to year, so some advice might not apply to your student, or may simply not be relevant for the coming admissions cycle.

 Short Bio